Overview and Plans

 We enjoy learning all about the world around us and how it works!
 Our learning in science is often practical, and we like to use our local environment as much as we can.
 When we're working on an investigation, we often start with a question we would like to find out more about.
 After this, we talk about what we already know.
 We then make a plan, which involves selecting all the best equipment for the job.
 Making a prediction about what we think will happen tests our knowledge of science!
 As we carry out a test, we have to ensure that it is a fair one.
 Collecting results and making observations are also an important part of the process.
 Only when we have done this are we able to learn something, and perhaps answer the question we started with.
 We build new knowledge together.
 We are able to use conclusions to help us to reflect on what we have learned.
-A sample of the plans from the spring term are available below:

 We enjoy learning all about the world around us.
 Within our Big Picture themes, we follow the National Curriulum and gain new knowledge and skills.
 We learn all about plants, animals, living things and their habitats, rocks, states of matter, materials and the changes that happen to them, light, sound, forces and magnets, electricity and the Earth in space.
 We learn how to ask questions, make observations, carry out tests, gather date and classify things.
 When we become more confident, we also learn to compare results of investigations, use a range of equipment, report on our findings and draw conclusions.
 We learn how to use scientific evidence to help us.